AdeelShabeer/psywell-assistant-Chatbot/README.md

 # psywell-assistant-Chatbot
 AI-powered health psychology chatbot offering evidence-based mental health support using cognitive-behavioral techniques
-# 🧠
+# 🧠  Mental Health Chatbot

-Adeel Psychologist Chatbot is a supportive mental wellness tool built with **OpenAI’s GPT-3.5-Turbo** and a user-friendly **Gradio interface**.
+  Mental Health Chatbot is a supportive mental wellness tool built with **OpenAI’s GPT-3.5-Turbo** and a user-friendly **Gradio interface**.
 It is designed to simulate a compassionate psychologist to help users with emotional support, stress management, and mental well-being.

 ⚠️ **Disclaimer:** This chatbot is for educational and supportive purposes only.
 It is **not a substitute for professional medical advice or therapy**.